Code4LibMontreal/BiblioTECH/schedule.md

 ### Daily Check-In
 #### 12:00 - 12:30 PM <br>

-### Career Paths in Library Technology, Panel - with Jessica Lange, Christine Smith, Sandy Hervieux, Cinzia Di Labio, Robin Desmeules, and Mireille Nappert
+### Career Paths in Library Technology, Panel
 #### 12:45 - 1:45 PM

 <details>
   <summary>Description</summary>
-Speakers will discuss their career paths from library school to their current jobs.
-Panelists will offer advice based on what helped them land their current roles, they will also help you understand what are the key required skills for their current position, and what they would have done differently with their current knowledge.
+Guest speakers will discuss their career paths from library school to their current jobs.
+The panelists will provide details on the key required technological skills for their current position, and whether they would have done anything differently to be prepared for their current roles.
   </details>

 ### Excel: Clean Up Messy Data - With Robin Desmeules and Carolyn Pecoskie